birjj/vmf-transpiler/README.md

 }
 ```

-If you try to parse this, you'll obtain this JS object :
+If you try to parse this, you'll obtain this JS object:

 ```JS
 {